 How do you like your eggs in the morning?
 Served with smoked heritage potatoes, whipped goat’s cheese, and wild marjoram?
 That’s perfect, because that’s exactly what Juliet’s serves from 9am daily.
 This popular Tooting brunch spot are delivering creative takes on classics, like their sourdough BLT with crispy cured bacon and their scrambled eggs that comes topped with pumpkin seed dukkah.
 And yes, you do need a pistachio cake slice and a flat white too.

 On Tupi’s menu you’ll find something called the Mr Bacon Sandwich and a benedict situation called the Mrs Eggs Royale.
 We bet they’re getting on way better than us and our partners.
 Anyway, that bacon sandwich comes in a toasted pitta bread with tomato jam, and you’ll also find plenty of sweet potato, avocado, and chorizo across their brunch menu.
 If you live in or around Elephant And Castle, you can order here.

 Well, that bottle of ’secco in the fridge isn’t going to drink itself is it?
 Pair it with this neighbourhood cafe’s classic Lebanese breakfast, Turkish eggs, or shakshuka.
 If you’re after something with a little more lunch vibe, they’re also delivering big brunch sandwiches like a scrambled egg and chorizo baguette.

-Putney Pantry might sound like the most middle-class thing since Waitrose started calling limoncello puddings an essential, and we love it.
+Putney Pantry might sound like the most self-contented thing since Waitrose started calling limoncello puddings an essential, and we love it.
 Very much your local café situation, they’re delivering all of your brunch and breakfast classics from 8.30am.
 You can get involved in their vegetarian breakfast if you’re after something filling that also contains a solid vitamin hit, or go for the rarebit on sourdough if you’re after something a little more special.